Tummy Tuck (Abdominoplasty)

 Absolutely.
 The covering, or “fascia,” of the muscles is tightened in order to centralize the rectus abdominis (six pack muscles).
 They actually function better from a physics standpoint since they are back “in place” where they were prior to the weight gain or pregnancy.

 When can I resume eating?

-Most patients had liquids the day of surgery and resume low salt, non spicy or greasy solid foods the day after surgery.
+Most patients have liquids the day of surgery and resume low salt, non-spicy or non-greasy solid foods the day after surgery.

 Will I need a two stage procedure ever?
 With extra liposuction on the top?

 Some patients have quite a bit of “fullness” at the top part of the abdominal area.
-This area cannot be liposuctioned much at the time of a tummy tuck because it can jeopardize the blood supply to the skin and effect healing.
-So for safety reasons when this area needs more correction than can be done with a tummy tuck, a second outpatient procedure is performed to focally address this area at 3 months after the tummy tuck with liposuction as a one = hour outpatient procedure.
+This area cannot be liposuctioned much at the time of a tummy tuck because it can jeopardize the blood supply to the skin and affect healing.
+So, for safety reasons when this area needs more correction than can be done with a tummy tuck, a second outpatient procedure is performed to focally address this area at three months after the tummy tuck with liposuction as a one-hour outpatient procedure.

 What is a dog ear deformity?